luqmansungkar/slate/source/includes/_disbursement.md

 Authorization: Basic [your encoded big flip secret key]
 ```

+<aside class="notice">We strongly suggest you to use idempotency key header to prevent accidentally created the same disbursement more than once.
+Please see more detail on <a href="#idempotent-request">Idempotent Request</a> section</aside>

 Use this endpoint to create a common disbursement transaction.
 For company operating as a Money Transfer Company (Perusahaan Transfer Dana), or anything related to that, please use [Create Special Disbursement](#create-special-disbursement) endpoint instead.

 ### Request